google/zetasql/docs/functions-and-operators.md

 using [approximate aggregate functions with system-defined precision][approx-functions-reference].

 KLL16 functions are approximate aggregate functions.
-Approximate aggregation typically requires less memory than [exact aggregation functions][aggregate-functions-reference] like `APPROX_QUANTILES`, but also introduces statistical uncertainty.
+Approximate aggregation requires significantly less memory than an exact quantiles computation, but also introduces statistical uncertainty.
 This makes approximate aggregation appropriate for large data streams for which linear memory usage is impractical, as well as for data that is already approximate.

+Note: While `APPROX_QUANTILES` is also returning approximate quantile results, the functions from this section allow for partial aggregations and re-aggregations.

 ZetaSQL supports the following KLL16 functions: